 Contrary to popular belief, you are not attracted to someone who's like your opposite sex parent (boys to their mothers, girls to their fathers).
 You're attracted to someone who's like the parent (of either gender) with whom you had the most difficulties or issues!

 Most Borderlines are exceptionally bright, which can make them seem rational, sane and healthy (at times).
 These intermittent episodes help to convince you it's your fault or shortcoming that's destroyed this relationship, and keep you striving to make it work!
 They seize upon things you did (or didn't do) to clobber you with, whenever there's opportunity to problem-solve, and you'll be guilted and shamed each time, for not doing something 'right-enough' for them.
 In truth, you can never please a Borderline, no matter how hard you try--but you'll be inclined to hold Yourself accountable, for disappointing her or him.
-This makes no sense whatsoever, until you start resolving the painful issues from childhood, that made you susceptible to this person.
+This makes no sense whatsoever, until you start resolving the painful issues from childhood, that made you susceptible to this type of person.

 As a People Pleaser, you've grown up making allowances and excuses for everyone else's fuck-ups, but you've never given Yourself the same consideration or margin for error.
 How much sense does that make??

 Water seeks its own level.
 Both you and your Borderline have had to cope with childhood wounds to your sense of Self, and these unhealed injuries attracted you to each other and made you feel like you'd found your 'soul mate.'
 We're drawn to people who match our level of emotional development.
 Your very best option is to begin to heal and grow, so you can make wiser, more gratifying choices.